Furniture Glossary®

 Pub Table, Bar Table:

-A relatively narrow, high-profile table designed to sit two or three people.
-Named after the setting it’s commonly used in, a pub table can also be referred to as a “bar table”.
+Pub tables, often called bar tables, are relatively narrow, high-profile tables designed to sit two or three people.
 Typically, pub tables measure at 42” in height.

 Pedestal Table: